Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Quantization

+Basically, the quantization process proposed here consists in finding the square root of the Hamiltonian operator \eqref{momentumoperator1}.
+In principle one can use matrices to find the square root, but its use implies the notion that the Universe behaves as a Dirac particle.

+At a first glance it may appear strange to quantize a model for a relativistic pointlike particle with a quantum spin theory.
+However, in 1928, Breit \cite{breit} showed that there exist a correspondence between the Dirac and the relativistic pointlike particle Hamiltonians.
+In that work, it is shown that one can obtain the Dirac equation via a prescription of replacement of the particle velocity and the Dirac matrices (as well as the prescription in Schr\"odinger or Klein-Gordon theories where the energy and momentum and can be replaced by the time and space derivatives).
+Thus, the Breit's prescription implies a classical and geometrical interpretation of the spin.
+We leave the calculations and the deep discussion of this idea to Sec.~\ref{discus}.
+For now, in this section we restrict ourselves to follow Breit's interepretation and to perform the quantization of the FRWq Universe using Dirac matrices.

-In a way similar for to the Dirac equation, we propose that the square-root in the Hamiltonian \eqref{momentumoperator1} can be solved using the Dirac matrices $\alpha$ and $\beta$.
-This will give us the Hamiltonian
+We propose that the Hamiltonian \eqref{momentumoperator1} can be written using Dirac matrices ($\alpha$ and $\beta$).
+This will give us the Hamiltonian operator

-where $m$ is still a parameter associated to a "mass" of the FRWQ system.
-This Hamiltonian allows us to quantize a FRWQ Universe as a spin particle.
-The quantum equation is Eq.~\eqref{quantumeq}, where now $\Psi$ is a bi-spinor.
-Explicitly, using the operator \eqref{operDD} in the Hamiltonian, the quantum equation reads
+In Sec.~\ref{discus} we justify this choice.
+This Hamiltonian allows us to quantize a FRWq Universe as if it were a relativistic spin particle.
+Using the operator \eqref{momentumoperatorDirac}, the quantum mechanical equation \eqref{quantumeq} now reads